 It’s a delicate balance to set the pacing.
 I generally try to aim for approximately 20 pages to read per day.
 This will be altered based on the chapter sizes.
-I don’t schedule to split chapters as I feel this disrupts the reader.
+I don’t schedule split chapters as I feel this disrupts the reader.
 I know I hate to stop reading mid-chapter.
 That’s just mean!

 All of my novel studies offer a Google Drive™ format to use with your students in addition to the printable format that is shown above.
-This allows you to use novel studies in a 1:1 classroom, to save paper, and to easily engage students that are absent.
+This allows you to use novel studies in a 1:1 classroom, save paper, and easily engage students that are absent.
 Here’s an example page from the Google Drive™ format of my Wishtree Novel Study.
 The same pacing would apply for the Google™ version as you would use for the printable version.